-Upon entering the high school, ninth graders are given one full marking period of Writing Lab..
-This course is part of their regular English course experience and teaches them how to do a research report (using the MLA format), as well as the mechanics of the “writing process.”
+- Upon entering the high school, ninth graders are given one full marking period of Writing Lab..
+This course is part of their regular English course experience and teaches them how to compose a research paper (using the MLA format), as well as the mechanics of the “writing process.”
 Both of these skills will be extremely helpful to students, both in future English classes and in all other content area courses, which require research and writing.
 To ensure optimal learning, classes in Writing Lab are half the average size guaranteeing a favorable student to teacher ratio.

-Students in grade 11 are required to pass New Jersey’s state mandated test, entitled the High School Proficiency Assessment (HSPA), in order to graduate from high school.
+- Students in grade 11 are required to pass New Jersey’s state mandated test, entitled the High School Proficiency Assessment (HSPA), in order to graduate from high school.
 The English Department takes a special leadership role in preparing students for the Language Arts Literacy (reading and writing) section of the test.
 All English courses 9 through 11 emphasize the reading comprehension and writing skills necessary to be successful in taking the HSPA.
 In addition, teachers are inserviced regularly in the format and content of the test, so that they can better address the skills needed for all Washington Township students to succeed.